phys119/phys119/docs/index.md

 This will be your landing page for everything you’ll need to access!
 We appreciate your patience while we navigate this situation.

 ## To do before Monday/ Tuesday
-* Login into your jupyter account
+* Login into your account on our Physics 119 Jupyter server
 * Complete Lab 00
 * Review the Syllabus
 * Join Piazza